AndrewRadev/whitespaste.vim/README.md

 let g:whitespaste_after_mapping  = ',p'
 ```

-If you need more fine-grained control, you can disable mappings altogether by Setting both of these variables to empty strings.
+If you need more fine-grained control, you can disable mappings altogether by setting both of these variables to empty strings.
 You can then use the three provided `<Plug>` mappings for your purposes.
 For example:

 ``` vim
 let g:whitespaste_before_mapping = ''